 Instructions for Authors

-All accepted manuscripts must be accompanied by a signed copyright transfer form as they are transmitted to the University of Chicago Press (UCP) for publication.
+Tax Policy and the Economy does not accept submissions of unsolicited manuscripts.
+All manuscripts must be accompanied by a signed copyright transfer form as they are transmitted to the University of Chicago Press (UCP) for publication.

 Before a manuscript is transmitted to UCP, all negotiations between the journal office, peer reviewers, and authors with regard to its content, organization, etc. must have been resolved.
 This includes any necessary permissions for use of content within the manuscript that is not the author's own.